dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysSchemaViews.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # SYSSCHEMAVIEWS System View

 The `SYSSCHEMAVIEWS` view describes the schemas within the current database to which the current user has access.
+It belongs to the `SYSVW` schema.

-The following table shows the contents of the `SYSSCHEMAVIEWS` system view.
+The following table shows the contents of the `SYSVW.SYSSCHEMAVIEWS` system view.

 <table>
     <caption>SYSSCHEMAVIEWS system view</caption>